 After finishing his studies, he sent his CV and a bottle of whisky to Marmalade Audio in Wellington, who promptly hired him.

 Prebble worked at Marmalade Audio for four years, during that time networking with local musicians and collecting audio equipment.
-In the early 2000s, Prebble left Marmalade Audio and opened up his own studio, The Surgery, which he has operated for the last decade.
+In the early 2000s, Prebble left Marmalade Audio and opened up his own studio, The Surgery, which he has operated for the 18 years.
 Alongside this, Prebble worked as a live sound engineer until the late 2000s, when he opted out to focus on studio work.